-Friday School:
+Friday School

 Friday School is available to any student who would benefit from receiving some assistance with their school work.
-To assist our students in their academic pursuits, the Friday School is staffed with a certified teacher each week.
-We will always attempt to rotate the staff members so as to provide help in the different subject areas.
+We will always attempt to rotate the staff members to provide help in the different subject areas.
+You will be notified if your child is assigned to attend Friday School, or if staff feel Friday School would be beneficial.